Starting a Notary business may seem as simple as “hanging a shingle,” but depending on where you operate, you may need:

 Business license basics

-Laura Biewer, a Notary entrepreneur who runs At Your Service Mobile Notary out of Modesto, California, said she has a business license from her city that allows her to run a business from her home address that costs about $75 a year.
-She also must file a simple city tax return that runs about .002 percent of gross revenue.
+Laura Biewer, a Notary entrepreneur who runs At Your Service Mobile Notary out of Modesto, California, said she has a city business license that allows her to operate a business from her home address, costing about $75 a year.
+She must also file a simple city tax return that runs about 0.002% of gross revenue.
 In addition, she has a business license for her DBA, (Doing Business As) “At Your Service, Mobile Notary,” which was filed with the county clerk.

-“If Notaries are only haphazardly notarizing docs here and there it is not a business, so no permit needed, but if advertising themselves to get business they should consider complying with their city and county requirements,” she said.
+“If Notaries are only haphazardly notarizing documents here and there, it is not a business, so no permit is needed, but if advertising themselves to get business, they should consider complying with their city and county requirements,” she said.

 According to the City of Modesto’s website, a license is required for all home and commercial businesses within the city.
-A business physically located outside the city limits performing a service inside the city also must have a license.
+A business physically located outside the city limits that performs a service within the city must also have a license.

 Of course, these rules apply to just one corner of the country — every jurisdiction’s rules vary.
 Houston, Texas, for example, does not require a license, said mobile Notary Tracee Jordan.

-Jordan immediately filed her business name as a DBA when she started out, but after significant research, she decided she needed to incorporate it in order to take her business to the next level.
+Jordan immediately filed her business name as a DBA when she started, but after extensive research, she decided she needed to incorporate to take her business to the next level.

-At that point, she sought legal counsel, and she and her attorney agreed on forming an LLC, or Limited Liability Corporation, which separates her personal assets from her company’s assets in case she is ever sued.
+At that point, she sought legal counsel, and she and her attorney agreed to form an LLC, or Limited Liability Corporation, which separates her personal assets from her company’s assets in case she is ever sued.
 Different types of corporations have different benefits, costs and tax implications, she said.

 Regulations can become much more complicated if the Notary has employees — some jurisdictions require additional liability insurance, payroll taxes, and more, but if the Notary is running a sole proprietorship, they wouldn’t have to worry about rules for companies with employees.

-The organization also offers helpful templates, including business plan templates; webinars on everything from compliance to marketing; and access to subject matter experts beyond your specific industry — for example, Notaries can find access to people with advertising or legal expertise.
+The organization also offers helpful templates, including business plan templates; webinars on everything from compliance to marketing; and access to subject-matter experts beyond your specific industry — for example, Notaries can find experts with advertising or legal expertise.

 Local government resources are also available; for example, if you’re a Notary in California, the Governor’s Office of Business and Economic Development is a great place to check out different requirements.

 Jordan recommends Notaries look for a mentor who knows the local rules.
 It’s really tough to find a Notary willing to mentor (Jordan called it the “needle in the haystack”), but if you have the time and patience to look, the results are worth it.
-Discussing business regulations should be an important topic for the two of you to discuss.
+Discussing business regulations should be an important topic for the two of you.

 Some Notaries take a haphazard approach to compliance, or don’t really understand how to professionalize a business, she noted.
 Mastering regulatory requirements and determining the correct corporate structure for your needs are just a few examples of how to work on, rather than just in, your business.